Servosila Brushless Motor Controllers

 Servosila SC-series Brushless/Brushed Motor Controllers are capable of controlling motors in several different ways called “modes”.
 The controllers switch from one mode to another upon receiving commands sent via CAN, USB 2.0 or RC PWM by a control computer/PLC.

-- “Energy Recuperation”.
+• “Energy Recuperation / Starter-Generator”.
 The controllers are capable of controlling (regulating) a flow of electrical current back to a battery whenever a brushless motor becomes an electric generator due to an external force causing rotation of the motor’s rotor.
 This feature enables the controllers to be used in starter-generator applications when coupled to internal combustion engines, or might help extend the range or endurance of a mobile vehicle through recuperation of its braking energy.
 The batteries might need to be equipped with additional electronics to be able to safely accept the reverse flow of electrical current.

 The firmware of Servosila SC-series controllers implements sophisticated brushless motor control algorithms: